hpe-dev-incubator/hpe-dev-portal/content/blog/java-coding-style-or-bad-practice.md

 This one is just cosmetics.
 It’s silly.
 It’s like preferring a toast cut diagonally versus horizontally or vertically (You’re probably wondering — How can someone** *not*** choose diagonally?!
 Anyway…).

-I find it funny that even at things like that, people have preferences.
+I find it funny that even in things like this, people have preferences.

 I prefer the first one, with curly braces in the same line as if condition or loop.
 I don’t see any considerable benefit of one or the other.
 I would not ask another programmer to change it.